Your Registration has been done successfully.

 If you are an experienced trekker and are looking for an offbeat trek that will quench your thirst for a thrilling weekend then do consider Sandhan Valley trek.
 While most of the Sahyadri treks are easy and require no prior experience Sandhan Valley trek is recommended only for experienced trekkers.
 This trek is also different from the other Sahyadri treks as the trail descends amidst water bodies and rappelling, rock climbing, and camping add to the excitement and thrill of this trek.
 This will definitely be a very different and thrilling experience for you.

 The valley is located near Bhandardara, Igatpuri and is a gorge between the AMK (Alang, Madan, and Kulang) forts.
-Base village for this trek is Samrad village.
+The base village for this trek is Samrad village.
 As you start the trek from the village you walk amidst water bodies.
 Later the descend requires the use of ropes to descend down the rocky patches.
 Climbing rocks while a stream flows alongside you will surely test your trekking skills.
-Imagine walking in the deepest part of the valley, with high, rocky walls on both your sides, where even sun’s rays don’t reach.
-Sounds nothing less than a magical experience.
+Imagine walking in the deepest part of the valley, with high, rocky walls on both your sides, where even the sun's rays don't reach.
+It sounds nothing less than a magical experience.
 After completing the trek camping during the night under the stars will only increase the charm of your trek.

 While this trek can be done throughout the year, winter and monsoon season are more recommended as walking in the valley during summers in the scorching heat can put a damper on your experience.
 Only experienced trekkers are advised to go on this trek as it is quite challenging.
 Rock climbing and rappelling are sure to test your fitness level.
 The monsoon season may also make the trail quite risky so make sure you watch your step at every point.